RiccardoZanaboni/sensor-pattern-analysis/HistogramFilter/README.md

 	bel(xt+1)=ηP(et+1∣xt+1)bel_signed(xt+1)

+# Getting Started

+To execute the histogram filter :
+'''
+~$ python3 Main.py name_of_configuration_file.json
+'''

+To execute the evaluation of the histogram filter :

+'''
+~$ python3 EvaluateOutput.py  name_of_configuration_file.json
+'''

 # Configuration information

 The program takes in input a CSV file, the name of the input file can be set in config.json (["info"]["input_file_name"]).